zainebmohamed/ecommerce-electronics-price-predictor/README.md

 ## Problem Statement

-The goal of this project is to develop a regression model that predicts the **minimum offer price** of electronic products on Amazon.
+The goal of this project is to train a regression model that predicts the **minimum offer price** of electronic products on Amazon.
 By predicting this price, the model helps buyers estimate the lowest possible price for a product, enabling better purchasing decisions.
 For sellers, the model provides insights into competitive pricing, helping them optimise their pricing strategies and remain competitive in the marketplace.

 ## Dataset